 This program is part of the growing phenomenon of accelerators – reportedly more than 2,000 of them worldwide – that are key to helping businesses launch or scale up.
 They play a critical role in identifying the entrepreneurs and ideas most likely to succeed, and provide the resources and connections participants need.
 FamilyFarmed’s Good Food Accelerator was unveiled at its 2014 Good Food Festival & Conference and was the first accelerator program to focus solely on sustainable, local farm and food businesses.

 As in other accelerator programs, Fellows must apply to participate in the Good Food Accelerator and are selected through a competitive process.
 Those selected undergo an intensive six-month program, which includes a customized curriculum focused on sustainable business development.

 Dozens of mentors and significant funders are actively involved.
 They include influential leaders from Whole Foods Market, 2X Consumer Products Growth Partners (a Chicago food and natural products venture capital group), KeHE, Enjoy Life Foods, UNFI, Fortune Fish and more.
 A funder network has been engaged with a focus on banks, angel investors, venture capitalists, family offices, and other socially minded investors dedicated to support local food businesses.

-Fellows, mentors, investors and the Good Food community all gain from involvement with the Good Food Business Accelerator.
+Fellows, mentors, investors and the Good Food community all gain from involvement with the Good Food Accelerator.